 Across the country, there is a surge of interest in public banking and the formation of new public banks.
-Public banks are financial institutions owned by a nation, state or a municipality.
-Rather than solely serving shareholders, public banks seek to achieve community goals and return profits to people.
+Public banks are financial institutions owned by any public government entity including nation, state, county, municipality, or agency.
+Rather than solely serving shareholders, public banks seek to achieve community goals and return profits to people and benefits back to the community.
 In recent years, jurisdictions around the country, including Massachusetts, Washington, Oakland, Santa Fe, Washington D.C. and Seattle have embarked on feasibility studies of public banking.

-In April 2017, the City and County of San Francisco (the "City") Board of Supervisors passed a resolution, urging "the Office of the Treasurer & Tax Collector to convene a task force, and the City Attorney to advise the Treasurer in this effort, for the purpose of advising the Mayor, the Board of Supervisors, and relevant City Departments regarding the creation of a Municipal Public Bank, either as a new City Department or a separate Enterprise Department."
-Based on this Resolution, the Office of Treasurer & Tax Collector ("TTX"), led by Treasurer José Cisneros, convened the Municipal Bank Feasibility Task Force ("Task Force") to investigate the potential costs and benefits of a municipal bank as well as other opportunities to leverage the City's banking and investment practices to support community development.
+In April 2017, the City and County of San Francisco (the "City") Board of Supervisors passed a resolution, urging "the Office of the Treasurer & Tax Collector to convene a task force, and the City Attorney to advise the Treasurer in this effort, for the purpose of advising the Mayor, the Board of Supervisors, and relevant City Departments regarding the creation of a Municipal Public Bank, either as a new City Department or a separate Enterprise Department."2 Based on this Resolution, the Office of Treasurer & Tax Collector ("TTX"), led by Treasurer José Cisneros, convened the Municipal Bank Feasibility Task Force ("Task Force") to investigate the potential costs and benefits of a municipal bank as well as other opportunities to leverage the City's banking and investment practices to support community development.